Fanfic / Partially Kissed Hero

 - Joker Immunity: If Dumbledore was defeated, there would be no story.
 There are currently over ninety chapters of story.
 Also an example of Just Eat Gilligan and Villain Exit Stage Left.

-- Love Potion: Used by Luna as part of a potion turn a hundred witches into Harrys immortal dryad sex slaves, only hot for him thanks to the fact his hair is dropped into the potion,, called Bride's Delight. although as the dryads can drop out of service any time they wish sex slave may be over stating this.
+- Love Potion: Used by Luna as part of a potion turn a hundred witches into Harrys immortal dryad sex slaves, only hot for him thanks to the fact his hair is dropped into the potion,, called Bride's Delight.
+Combined with the Unctuous Unction which means they all believe Harry is the source of all goodness, light, and truth, and even if there was a technical way out they wouldn't ever take it.

 - Madonna–Whore Complex: When Nacissa is forced to join Harry's group, she's apparently still a virgin.
 This actually brought up as a plus.
 Because it wasn't good enough to a fighting competent impressive and desperate witch join their cause.
 Cause virginity is more important then anything else.